Estimated reading time: 7 minutes

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

-Here’s why you MUST participate in a 401(k), especially this year, thanks to the latest 401(k) contribution increases!
+Here’s why you MUST participate in a 401(k), all thanks to the contribution increase that took place in 2020!

 Why You Should Participate in a 401(k)